tlswg/draft-deprecate-obsolete-kex/draft-aviram-tls-deprecate-obsolete-kex.md

 5. FFDHE groups may have small subgroups, which may enable several attacks
 {{subgroups}}.

-And the problems affecting RSA key exchange are as follows (should add citations to everything here):
+And the problems affecting RSA key exchange are as follows:

 1. RSA key exchange offers no forward secrecy, by construction.